aabccd021/tiny-cookie-session/README.md

 ## Important: Security limitations

 While this library detects session forking, it does not provide complete protection.
-You need to understand its limitations before using it in production.
+You should understand its limitations before using it in production.

 ### How session id and token are stored

-This library uses randomly generated session id and token to identify a session.
+This library uses randomly generated session IDs and tokens to identify a session.
-The session id is a long-lived identifier for the session, while the token is a short-lived value that is rotated periodically.
+The session ID is a long-lived identifier for the session, while the token is a short-lived value that is rotated periodically.
-The session id and token are stored in a cookie.
+Both the session ID and token are stored in a cookie.

 ### Detecting outdated cookies

 After a cookie is stolen and the token is rotated, either the attacker or the user will have an outdated token.
-When this outdated token is used, we will detect this as session forking and log out both parties.
+When this outdated token is used, it is detected as session forking and both parties are logged out.
 We log out both parties because we cannot determine which party used the invalid token.

 ### Attack Scenarios and Outcomes